 OUR SUPPLY CHAIN

-We are in the process of mapping our supply chain in order to assess particular industry/sector and geographical risk.
-This work is being led by our Procurement Officer, Will Sheppard firstname.lastname@example.org and will cover the entire scope of our business.
+We are in the process of mapping our supply chain in order to assess and mitigate the risk of modern slavery that can develop and manifest within particular industries/sectors and origins of supply.
+This work is being led by our Procurement & Contracts Manager, Simon Wilmott Simon.email@example.com and will cover the entire scope of the business.

-The Company Secretary will take lead responsibility for the development and implementation of the Group's anti-slavery initiatives as part of procurement.
+The Company Secretary will take lead responsibility for the development and implementation of the organisation’s anti-slavery initiatives as part of procurement.